 ‘I have an online shopping addiction’ isn’t a statement that we commonly hear, especially when considering the range of further familiar behavioural addictions.
 However, there are people, across the globe who live with an online shopping addiction.

 Although this brain illness, combining both addiction and an impulse control disorder may be new to a large proportion of individuals, it has been around for decades.
-However, through the emergence, adoption and normalisation of online shopping and ecommerce, compulsive shopping habits have materialised.
+However, through the emergence, adoption and normalisation of online shopping and e-commerce, compulsive shopping habits have materialised.

 Although a standalone diagnosis of an online shopping addiction currently doesn’t exist, it is important that those with the symptoms do source professional support and treatment.
 Through ongoing research, the aim is to acknowledge compulsive shopping as a standalone brain condition.
 Yet, until that is achieved, it is vital that those who do experience it, consider their behaviours, their quality of life, their future.

-Here’s everything you need to know about an online shopping addiction, why it’s increasing, the significant concerns, and how to treat the dual diagnosis.
+Here’s everything you need to know about online shopping addiction, why it’s increasing, the significant concerns, and how to treat the dual diagnosis.
 If you’re suffering, here at Cassiobury Court, we are available to support you.

-What is an online shopping addiction?
+What is online shopping addiction?

 Here is where individuals will have a reliance, they will build up an addiction to online shopping, spending large sums of money, and purchasing unnecessary items, no matter the consequence.
 The thrill of purchasing, of receiving new items fuels the compulsive behaviours.
 However, as reality sets in, as they do the math, addictive side effects do appear around online shopping, known to correlate with mental health symptoms.

-An online shopping addiction is new to many individuals.
+Online shopping addiction is new to many individuals.
 Some will disregard it as a brain illness, believing that an activity such as shopping is voluntary.
 However, just like drug or gambling addictions, shopping is used as a coping strategy, as a crutch; also classifying it as a brain illness.

 If you’re noticing a significant increase in your online shopping activity, if you’re experiencing the common signs and symptoms, or if you believe someone that you love is shopping compulsively, reaching out for addiction help is encouraged.